 - $5 million to recruit and retain high-quality teachers, but no salary increase.
 Lawmakers failed to provide teachers with a pay increase, but a small amount of resources are provided to recruit and retain new teachers and para-educators in response to Washington state’s teacher shortage.

 HEALTHY PEOPLE & ENVIRONMENT

 - Reduced funding to address toxic cleanup.
-Lawmakers continue to raid the Model Toxics Control Account (MCTA) to balance the general fund.
-MCTA resources are supposed to be spent on cleaning up more than 5,700 toxic sites across the state, preventing harmful air and water pollution, and funding community participation grants so the public can address a toxic pollution threat.
+Lawmakers continue to raid the Model Toxics Control Account (MTCA) to balance the general fund.
+MTCA resources are supposed to be spent on cleaning up more than 5,700 toxic sites across the state, preventing harmful air and water pollution, and funding community participation grants so the public can address a toxic pollution threat.
 The funding cuts or delays are in response to a dramatic drop in revenue from polluters across the state.

 - $41 million in additional resources to treat and support people with mental illness.
 The additional resources will be used to support Western State Hospital, expand medical staff, and increase community-level services.

 - $11 million for programs supporting homeless youth.
 The investment will create 23 new HOPE beds, which provide shelter, support, and permanency planning for street youth.
 These resources also include other temporary services for homeless youth, much of which will flow to counties.

 - $49 million reduction in state funding for Temporary Assistance for Needy Families (TANF).
 By far, one of the most egregious changes to the state budget is the continued “sweeping” of resources out of TANF to balance the state budget.
 Previous cuts to TANF – the primary program to help families with low incomes to find or keep a job – have kicked people off of the program, and made it harder to get on, resulting in a caseload decline.
 Lawmakers continue to funnel the resources from this program to balance the budget.